The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/Token_Blacklist_Repository_Interface.md

         return len(expired_keys)
 ```

-## Integration with JWT Service
+## Current JWT Service Integration Issues

-The Token Blacklist Repository is a critical dependency for the JWT Service, which handles token validation:
+The Token Blacklist Repository is referenced in the JWT Service, but with implementation issues:

 ```python
 from app.core.interfaces.services.jwt_service_interface import JWTServiceInterface